learn-co-students/dc-web-062419/52-Actions-Reducers/README.md

 What does this app do?
 What is the Component Tree?

 ## Refactor Challenge - What did we have to change?
 - State initialization moved to App
 - State managing callback functions moved to App
 - Count in Counter changed to `this.props.count`
 - Computation moved to Header
 - Computation switched to use a prop
 - Change functions switched to props in Counter
-- So many things in the code had to change to accomodate this tiny design change!
+- So many things in the code had to change to accommodate this tiny design change!

 # Intro to Redux